Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 After infection in the first week or 2

-weeks Follicular Conjunctivitis is very contagious.
-The infection spread
+weeks, follicular conjunctivitis is very contagious.
+The infection spreads

 immediately if you touch someone’s infected area and then touch your own eyes.

 away on its own.
-Chronic cases may need medical attention that last longer than
+Chronic cases may need medical attention that lasts longer than

 three to four weeks.